Lagardere sells EADS stake for $3 billion

 PARIS/FRANKFURT French media group Lagardere (LAGA.PA) has sold its 7.4 percent stake in Airbus parent EADS EAD.PA, kicking off a long-expected overhaul in the ownership of Europe's top aircraft maker.

-Lagardere raised 2.3 billion euros (2 billion pounds) through the sale, with EADS spending 500 million euros to buy 1.6 percent of its own shares - a buyback below some analysts' expectations.
+Lagardere raised 2.3 billion euros ($3 billion) through the sale, with EADS spending 500 million euros to buy 1.6 percent of its own shares - a buyback below some analysts' expectations.

-Societe Generale (SOGN.PA), the global coordinator and bookrunner of the sale along with Bank of America-Merrill Lynch (BAC.N), said 61.1 million EADS shares were placed at 37.35 euros apiece.

-The price achieved through the accelerated bookbuilding sales process was at the bottom of the initial range of 37.35-37.95 euros, according to traders, and was at a 3.5 percent discount to Monday's closing price of 38.71 euros.

-EADS's share price slid more than 4 percent in early trading on Tuesday before recovering some ground to trade down 2.8 percent at 37.62 euros by 1012 GMT.
+EADS shares slid more than 4 percent in early trading, then trimmed losses and were down 1.9 percent at 3:28 a.m.
+ET.

 "Many investors we spoke to believed EADS would acquire 1 billion to 1.5 billion euros of the stock being placed by Lagardere," JPMorgan Cazenove analysts said in a research note.

-"It is unclear why EADS is not taking a bigger share of this placing but it is possible that EADS is prioritising increasing its free float over the accretion of a buyback."
+"It is unclear why EADS is not taking a bigger share of this placing but it is possible that EADS is prioritizing increasing its free float over the accretion of a buyback."

 EADS may also want to "retain buyback ‘firepower' to support its share price over the next 18 months," the analysts added.